DavidHenry-Dev/FormFriend/README.md

 <h3 align="center"></h3>

   <p align="center">
+    **JUST MOVED FROM LOCAL TO A LIVE DEMO AS OF 1/9/2023, SITE RUNS BUT I'M WORKING ON GETTING LARGER VIDEO UPLOADS WORKING**.
 A Full Stack app that let's weightlifters of all experiences upload videos of their form and receive feedback on it from others.
 As a previously very-overweight guy, fitness has a become one of my passions.
 A big problem many lifters face, especially novices, is getting proper feedback on form which is absolutely CRUCIAL.
     <br />
     <br />
     <a href="https://github.com/github_username/repo_name">View Demo</a>